hrithikdhondi/Agent-Orchestration-Framework-with-LangChain/README.md

 A reliable tool-enabled agent with transparent execution and graceful error recovery.

 If you want a 1-paragraph version or bullet-only ultra-short, I can trim it more.

+📌 Milestone 3: Multi-Agent Orchestration & Memory Management
+Overview

+In Milestone 3, the project was extended into a multi-agent system where specialized agents collaborate to solve tasks using planning, execution, and summarization.
+The focus is on agent coordination, memory usage, and controlled tool invocation.

+Agents Implemented

+Planner Agent
+Analyzes the user query and decides whether research is required.
+It generates a numbered execution plan and skips research for simple tasks.

+Research Agent
+Executes the Planner’s instructions step-by-step.
+It uses tools only when explicitly instructed and returns raw data without summarization.

+Summarizer Agent
+Converts raw research data into a clear, user-friendly final response without fetching new information.

+Memory Architecture

+Per-Agent Memory: Each agent maintains its own conversation history for context-aware reasoning.

+Shared Memory: A FAISS-based vector store stores important facts and provides relevant past knowledge to guide future decisions.